monicamarshall/dj-rest-auth-all-auth/README.md

 https://blog.miguelgrinberg.com/post/json-web-tokens-with-public-key-signatures
 https://www.django-rest-framework.org/api-guide/authentication/

-This library is actively maintained and is a spin-off of the unmaintained framework djangorestframework-jwt by jpadilla.
 # Prerequisite private/public key:

 A private/public key must be created for enabling the rest_framework_simplejwt 4.6.0 AUTH library to create/refresh JWT tokens with the RS256 algorithm.